jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 Importantly, "mentors for students with disabilities should receive training, as needed, on their mentee’s specific disability and should be made aware of the accommodations that students may need to succeed in activities and courses" ^[3](https://doi.org/10.1111/nyas.14470)^.

 2) **Appreciate and acknowledge mentee's differences**.
-Research shows that mentees of underrepresented racial groups would prefer their mentors to directly discuss their background differences and how to best cultivate their career success.
+Research shows that mentees of underrepresented racial groups would prefer their mentors to directly discuss their background differences and how to best cultivate the mentee's career success given their background.
 An attitude of ["color-blindness"](https://doi.org/10.1016/j.jesp.2011.09.010) about race has shown to hinder the success of mentees ^[5](http://dx.doi.org/10.1037/dhe0000106), [6](https://doi.org/10.1016/j.jesp.2011.09.010)^.

-**However, singling out individuals for their differences is often felt as a microaggression.**  There are ways to discuss these topics with your student without singling them out in front of the rest of a group.
+**However, singling out individuals for their differences is often felt as a microaggression.**  There are ways to discuss these topics with your student in private without singling them out in front of the rest of a group.

 > "Racial/ethnic differences between mentees and mentors in interracial mentoring relationships can pose cultural barriers to effective mentoring of HU (Historically underrepresented) students and even affect students’ professional and psychosocial success, especially when complex racial/ethnic issues are not effectively handled or addressed..." ^[5](http://dx.doi.org/10.1037/dhe0000106)^